Keyword research is the most important element in any SEO campaign.

 Now take your list of competitors and start using these keyword research tools:

 SEM Rush is a great SEO software.
-Take each of your competitor’s domains or URL and add to their search box.
+Take each of your competitor’s domains or URLs and add it to their search box.

 They will give you a list of organic keywords that the page or domain ranks for along with some other useful information.